home-assistant/home-assistant.io/source/_components/sensor.starlingbank.markdown

 logo: starlingbank.png
 ha_category: Finance
 featured: false
-ha_release: "0.78"
+ha_release: "0.79"
 ha_iot_class: "Cloud Polling"
 ---

-The Starling Bank platform allows you to monitor your account balance data as sensors in Home Assistant.
+The Starling Bank sensor platform allows you to monitor your account balance data as sensors in Home Assistant.

 * Turn off the lights when money's tight?
 * Play a song when you reach a savings goal?